3. Neural network

 SoftMax probabilistic activation

-Long-short term memory (LSTM) layers are a special kind of recurrent layers widely used in forecasting applications.
+Long-short-term memory (LSTM) layers are a particular recurrent layer widely used in forecasting applications.

-The following figure shows a LSTM layer.
+The following figure shows an LSTM layer.
 It receives information as a set of numerical inputs.
-This information is processed through a forget, input, state, and output gates and stored in a hidden and cell states.
-Finally, the layer produces final outputs.
+This information is processed through forget, input, state, and output gates and stored in hidden and cell states.
+Finally, the layer produces the final outputs.

 lstm layer

-As we can see, long-short term memory (LSTM) layers are quite complex and contain many different parameters.
+As we can see, long-short-term memory (LSTM) layers are complex and contain many parameters.
 That structure makes them suitable for learning dependencies from time-series data.

-In practice, it is always convenient to scale the inputs to make all of them have a proper range.
+In practice, scaling the inputs to give them a proper range is always convenient.
 In the context of neural networks, the scaling layer performs this process.

-Some scaling methods very used in practice are the following:
+Some scaling methods used in practice are the following:

 Minimum and maximum scaling method